UAW prepares for more auto strikes by Friday if progress remains elusive | Headlines

 - United States

-The United Auto Workers union said it would announce on Friday more U.S. plants to strike if no serious progress was made in talks with the Detroit Three automakers, and there is growing concern that the sides are too far apart for a deal to come together before that dateline.
+The United Auto Workers union said it would announce on Friday more U.S. plants to strike if no serious progress was made in talks with automakers, bolstered by employees urging the union to hold firm in eliminating wage gaps that affect newer workers the most.
 The UAW last week launched a strike against Ford, General Motors and Chrysler parent Stellantis, targeting one U.S. assembly plant at each company.
 It is the first time the UAW has taken action simultaneously against all three Detroit automakers.

+It was not clear when main-table bargaining was resuming after lengthy talks on Monday.
+Concerns are mounting among some auto officials and congressional aides that no deal will be reached before the Friday noon deadline.
+Workers on the picket lines in Toledo, Ohio, on Tuesday said the union should stay the course.
+"I’m going to vote no on the contract until they get it right.
+I know we won’t get everything, but we gave up a lot in 2008 with the recession," said Laura Zielinski, 55, who has worked at the Stellantis Jeep plant in Toledo for more than 28 years.

 U.S. Representative Debbie Dingell, a Michigan Democrat, said on Tuesday her message to automakers and the UAW was to stay at the table and “listen to each other.”
+The White House said on Tuesday that acting Labor Secretary Julie Su and adviser Gene Sperling will continue to speak to all sides from Washington rather than travel to Detroit.
 The union and companies are at loggerheads over pay and benefits for workers.
 The three automakers have proposed 20% raises over the 4-1/2-year term of their proposed deals, though that is only half of what the UAW is demanding through 2027.

-The UAW at one point during the talks offered to lower its demand to 36%, but workers have pressed for the automakers to eliminate their tiered pay structure that pays newer workers much less for the same jobs as veterans.
-"We're not going to keep waiting around forever while they drag this out," UAW President Shawn Fain said in a video message late on Monday setting the new deadline after complaining about a lack of progress in recent talks.
-"We're not messing around."
+Workers have pressed for the automakers to eliminate their tiered pay structure that pays newer workers much less for the same jobs as veterans.
+“We don’t get no profit sharing.
+We don’t get full benefits," said Esperanza Ledesma, 32, a supplemental employee who has worked at the Toledo plant for a year.
+"I make more waitressing.
+You know what I’m saying?
+I’m struggling."

 U.S. Treasury Secretary Janet Yellen said it was premature to forecast the strike's impact on the economy, which would depend on how long the action lasted and what was affected.
 The strikes have halted production at plants in Michigan, Ohio and Missouri that produce the Ford Bronco, Jeep Wrangler and Chevrolet Colorado, alongside other popular models.